 High-quality photography is a key element for virtually every website.
 Anything from a small brochure site all the way to a content-heavy news site can benefit from the right images.
 They help to convey a message and guide users towards content that interests them.
 Of course, not everyone has the budget to hire a photographer or even purchase stock photos.

-Luckily, there are a number of photographers out there who are willing share their creative works for free.
+Luckily, there are many photographers out there who are willing to share their creative works for free.
 In many cases, the photos are high-resolution, and the overall composition is on par with commercial stock photos.